 If we go by what Folklore tell the Jack O Lantern was started by a farmer Stingy Jack.
 When he dies he turned away from heaven and hell.
 He was forced to roam in the streets and there he used his brain and carved a turnip and placed a piece of burning coal inside it to move out of darkness.

-Get Ready for Halloween Party!
+Get Ready for Halloween Party with Halloween Craft Ideas!

 Halloween parties are fun and getting along with kids to enjoy the holiday is a priceless feeling!
 Make your party “Spooktacular” with the Halloween party ideas and tricks that we give you!